Table of Contents

 Furthermore, there are other specific tests for different indications:

-- Measuring factor Xa activity may be used for monitoring therapy in cases of low-molecular-weight heparin therapy (LMWH).
+- Measuring factor Xa activity may be used to monitor therapy in cases of low-molecular-weight heparin therapy (LMWH).
 PTT is not suitable for LMWH.
-Therefore, if therapy is to be evaluated, the antifactor Xa levels should be monitored between three and four hours after injecting LMWH.
-This is indicated for very light-weight or very heavy patients, for patients with renal insufficiency or if bleeding occurs after LMWH administration.
+Therefore, if therapy is to be evaluated, the anti-factor Xa levels should be monitored 3–4 hours after injecting LMWH.
+This is indicated for underweight or overweight patients, for patients with renal insufficiency, or if bleeding occurs after LMWH administration.

-- D-dimer tests are often done in cases where thrombosis or a pulmonary embolism must be ruled out.
-D-dimers are fibrin by products which is why levels are elevated during fibrinolysis.
+- D-dimer tests are often done to rule out thrombosis or a pulmonary embolism.
+D-dimers are fibrin by-products whose levels are elevated during fibrinolysis, indicating the formation of fibrin intravascularly.
 Elevated d-dimer levels may have many causes.
 Normal d-dimer levels, however, rule out thrombosis or pulmonary embolism for the most part.

 Definition and Classification of Coagulopathies